-So we can assure freelancers you have the ability to pay.
-It’s an essential component of Upwork Payment Protection.
+So you can assure freelancers you have the ability to pay.
+It’s also an essential component of Upwork Payment Protection.

-Fixed-price: Yes, you will be charged now.
-You choose how much, and we’ll hold the funds while your freelancer gets to work.
+Fixed-price contracts are billed by milestone and you must fund the first milestone before a project begins.
 Funds won’t be released to your freelancer until they submit the deliverable and you’ve had a chance to review.
 To learn more about the milestone system, click here.